-Have someone stand at the front door and ask them to ring the doorbell 5 times at about 30 second intervals.
+Have someone stand at the front door and ask them to ring the doorbell 5 times at about 30-second intervals.

 When the doorbell rings again, offer him another treat and repeat the praise.

-you and your visitors if Fido barks at them each time they pay a visit.
-If you'd like to learn how to stop your dog barking when visitors arrive, just follow this link!
+It can be embarrassing and uncomfortable for you and your visitors if Fido barks at them each time they pay a visit.
+If you'd like to learn how to stop your dog barking when visitors arrive, or you'd like to learn more about acclimatizing your puppy to the doorbell, follow this link!

 This wouldn't hurt her pup but would stop him from barking and keep him quiet until the threat of danger had passed.

-You can mimic this behavior by holding your puppy's collar with one hand, (this will keep his head from moving) and clamp your other hand gently around his muzzle.
-Take care not to block his little nose.
-You want him to be able to breathe properly.
+You can mimic this behaviour by holding your puppy's collar with one hand (this will keep his head from moving) and clamping your other hand gently around his muzzle.
+Take care not to block his little nose; you want him to be able to breathe correctly.

-The above may be used on an older dog too, but only if you're confident that he won't try to bite you for clamping his muzzle closed!
+The above may be used on an older dog too, but only if you're confident he won't try to bite you for clamping his muzzle closed!

-Otherwise, for an adult dog, you might like to try one or more of the methods listed in this article on how to stop your dog barking.
+Otherwise, for an adult dog, you might like to try one or more of the methods listed in this article on how to stop your dog from barking.

 A spray bottle is a cheap and effective way to stop your puppy barking.

-The squirt of water will 'shock' your puppy into being quiet and the unpleasant taste will help him to associate it with his barking and act as a deterrent.
+The squirt of water will 'shock' your puppy into being quiet, and the unpleasant taste will help him to associate it with his barking and act as a deterrent.

-It's a device that fits onto your pet's collar (sometime they come with a collar already attached) and it's triggered by the dogs barking and it's meant to 'shock' your puppy into being quiet.
+It's a device that fits onto your pet's collar (sometimes it comes with a collar already attached) and is triggered by the dog barking.

 Always tell him to stop, wait a few seconds, and then reward him with praise or a treat.

-Some dogs are crafty and may learn that if they bark and then stop and wait a while, they'll get a treat!
+Some dogs are crafty and may learn that if they bark and stop and wait a while, they'll get a treat!
 It might be a good idea to vary the rewards: praise, toys, or a bit of rough and rumble.